 Where to stay?

-“I stay in the Radisson Hotel in Spa,” says Lauda.
-“It’s a good hotel and Spa is a nice town.”
-There are plenty of other fine hotels in Spa, such as the Cardinal, the Dorint and the L’Etape Fagnarde, while lower-priced options are to be found in the surrounding villages.
+The aforementioned Niki Lauda would always stay in the Radisson, but there are plenty of other fine hotels in Spa, such as the Cardinal, the Dorint and the L’Etape Fagnarde, while lower-priced options are to be found in the surrounding villages.

 In fact, there are 480 guest houses in the Ardennes region, plus plenty of small hotels.
 Camping is another option - just make sure your tent is waterproof.